Marina Dizon: Katipunan

 In 1893, Marina accompanied her cousin Emilio Jacinto to the house of Don Restituto Javier.
-Nagtago siya ng mahahalagang dokumento ukol sa Katipunan.
 It was there that she and a number of other women were initiated into the Katipunan.
 Marina became an active member, presided over initiation rites, kept records, and taught new members the constitution and teachings.
 Marina always said, "Be cheerful at all times, do not show signs of any impending rebellion.
 Be prepared to be orphans and widows.
 Be brave and carry on".
 These are the words that inspired the women of the Katipunan.
 When her father was executed in Bagumbayan in 1897 and her husband was arrested in August of the same year, she burned all the records of the Katipunan in order to prevent the Spaniards from learning more about the group.
-Marina Dixon has a big contribution to Katipunan.
 She sold all her belongings to raise money to bribe her husband's guards.
 Finally, her husband was released on September 11, 1897.